Looking for a change of scenery? Check out these incredible day-trip and weekend-getaway destinations near Boise, Idaho.

 3 hours 35 minutes from Boise, Idaho

 Sitting more than 3 hours away from Boise, Craters of the Moon is certainly a day trip you want to start as early as possible.
-The moon-like terrain of the area, though, makes you quickly forget about the long hours in the car.
-Filled with lava fields, cinder cones, and underground lava tubes, the area transfers you onto a new planet.
+The moon-like terrain of the area, however, makes you quickly forget about the long hours in the car.
+Filled with lava fields, cinder cones, and underground lava tubes, the area “transfers” you onto a new planet.

 Things to Do at Craters of the Moon

 Spend a day, exploring these natural wonders, hiking uphill, and even peering into vents of tiny volcanoes.
-Some trails, such as the Devil’s Orchard Nature Trail, accommodate wheelchairs and stroller, making your day trips from Boise easier to enjoy.
+Some trails, such as the Devil’s Orchard Nature Trail, accommodate wheelchairs and stroller, making your day trip easier to enjoy.

 The majority of the tourists, however, prefer to explore multiple places this part of central Idaho has to offer by following the park’s 7-mile Loop Road.
 The scenic drive starts near the Robert Limbert Visitor Center and takes you to the ample striking locations and cave trails.

 Apart from the epic lava tubes and cinder beds, the Inferno Cone Trail enhances your visit with a steep climb up the side of a cinder cone.

 The best thing about planning your day trips from Boise is that you can choose how far you want to drive.
 While the natural monuments take your breath away and instill awe in each and every of its visitor, small towns near the capital of Idaho are as irresistible as those wondrous heavyweights.
 Meridian, located only 20 minutes from Boise, proves it again and again.